Firefighters Tackle Blaze In South London - UrduPoint

 Six cars and a telephone box also caught fire, London Fire Brigade (LFB) said.

-London mayor Sadiq Khan said the fire was brought under control but a police officer and a member of the public were treated for smoke inhalation.
+London mayor Sadiq Khan said the fire was brought under control, but the ambulance service said it treated six people at the scene including for smoke inhalation, and took one of them to hospital.

 "I want to thank our brave emergency services... who acted quickly to ensure both residents and passengers at the nearby station were safely evacuated," Khan said.